 - Introduce dog supplements that help soothe an anxious dog who is nervous, jittery, or fearful

 How to Train Your Dog Not To Bark

 If you focus on enriching your dog as mentioned above, this will likely reduce your dog’s barking considerably!

-For the example below let’s assume we are going to name the verbal cue, Speak.
+For the example above let’s assume we are going to name the verbal cue, Speak.
 Let’s also assume you have already charged/conditioned a marker/clicker (sound or word) so that your dog understands you and you are communicating efficiently and effectively.

 Voila, now you have a dog that doesn’t bark.
 However, mind these dog barking training caveats.